alasdairpan/snowflake/README.md

 - **Efficient**: Low-latency ID generation with no contention.
 - **Customizable**: Easy to tweak the bit allocation (worker ID, sequence).
 - **Rusty**: Written in pure Rust for performance and safety.
+- **Float Safe**: The `float-safe` feature ensures that the maximum ID is less than 2^53, making it compatible with floating-point number precision.

 ## 📐 How It Works